amilsanan/Phishing-link/README.md

 if you want to run this out of your connection(outside of same network) use ngork and send to others

+this is example for datas we get in log.txt

 <img width="1122" height="140" alt="Image" src="https://github.com/user-attachments/assets/5b53f5f0-a837-43e4-9de9-c635d419a92d" />